hlcas/CRISPR-detector/README.md

 # CRISPR-detector

-Here we propose our CRISPR-detector to facilitate the CRISPR-edited amplicon and whole genome sequencing data analysis, with functions that existing tools are not able to provide.
+CRISPR-detector is a web-hosted platform to fast and accurately identify and annotate editing-induced mutations from genome editing assays.

-CRISPR-detector brings the following four key innovations :
+CRISPR-detector pipeline possesses 4 key innovations :

-1) optimized processing time allowing for hundreds of amplicons or whole genome sequencing data;
+1) optimized processing speed allowing for hundreds of amplicons and whole genome scanning;

-2) integrated structural variation calling;
+2) edited and control sample co-analysis, to remove background variants exist prior to genome editing;

-3) edited and control sample co-analysis, to remove background variants not induced by gene-editing;
+3) functional and clinical annotation of editing-induced mutations;

-4) functional and clinical consequences annotation of editing-induced mutations.
+4) integrated structural variation (SV) calling.

 ## System requirements
 ### Sentieon module